 ... <dependency> <groupId>opencv</groupId> <artifactId>opencv</artifactId> <version>2.4.12</version> </dependency> ...

-There hasn’t been recent changes in the feature set of AKAZE but in order to get it build for your setup, follow these steps:
+There haven’t been recent changes in the feature set of AKAZE but in order to get it built for your setup, follow these steps:

 git clone https://github.com/bitbar/akaze.git cd akaze # copy previously built versions of jsoncpp to 'src/lib/jsoncpp/', 'src/lib/json/' and src/lib/jsoncpp.cpp mkdir ./src/lib/jsoncpp/ cp -r path/to/jsoncpp/dist/json ./src/lib/jsoncpp/ cp -r path/to/jsoncpp/dist/jsoncpp.cpp ./src/lib/ mkdir build cd build cmake .. make cp bin/akaze_* path/to/image-recognition/akaze/bin/

 You have now up-to-date versions of each used libraries installed.
 The next thing to do is to verify that everything works and basically you can use the example test from the image-recognition sample directory:

 Real-World Example – How to Automate Mobile Game Testing